 Children are taught the essential skills of reading (word recognition and comprehension) whilst also using a rich and varied range of literature and information texts to further develop what they already know and extend their vocabulary.
 Our aim is for all children to foster a love of reading and encourage them to read for pleasure.

-At Foundation Stage and Key Stage 1 children’s word recognition will be assessed trebly using the Letters and Sounds ‘tricky words’ word lists and York reading.
+At Foundation Stage and Key Stage 1 children’s word recognition will be assessed using the Essenntial Letters and Sounds materials and York standardised reading.
 These assessments will also take place, informally, more frequently if a child is experiencing reading difficulties.